 Unfortunately, there are no rules about short settlements.
 In some cases, the insurer may offer 30-35% of what it might offer at trial or through mediation, sometimes it is far less.

 Cases can take several months and up to several years depending on the severity of the case.
 Some auto accidents can take a few months, while a case of wrongful death can take several years.

-Even if you are unsure of how you want to proceed, always contact a personal injury attorney to discuss your options.
+Even if you are unsure of how you want to proceed, always contact a personal injury attorney for a free initial consultation.